RareSkills/blog/try-catch-solidity/try-catch-solidity.md

 ### Enabling via-ir in Hardhat

-In HardHat, add `viaIR:true` to your `hardhat.config` file like so:
+In Hardhat, add `viaIR:true` to your `hardhat.config` file like so:

 ```solidity
 module.exports = {